 The blepharoplasty surgery recovery period lasts around 2 weeks.
 Alcohol consumption is prohibited for at least 2 days before and after the blepharoplasty surgery.
 Patients can use water or a special type of gel to keep their eyes region clean during the blepharoplasty surgery recovery period.
 Eye drops can be used by patients with dry eyes.
 Steri-strips may also be used during the blepharoplasty surgery recovery period, in order to provide better support to the eyelids.
 In around 3 to 5 days the sutures are removed and in around a week the patient may begin using makeup around the eyes.

-Blepharoplasty complications can include:
+Blepharoplasty complications are at around 3.8% and can include:

 ● Over removal of fatty tissue